ShivamShaurya26/CPU_Process_Scheduling/README.md

    algorithm.
 In FCFS scheduling, the process that arrives first is executed first, regardless of its burst time or priority.
 This can lead to poor performance, as longer running processes will block shorter ones from being executed.
 It is commonly used in batch systems where the order of the processes is important.

-2. Preemptive Scheduling-
+2. Preemptive Priority based Scheduling-
    It is a priority scheduling algorithm in which the CPU is preempted when a new process arrives i.e. it will start executing the new process if the newly arrived process is of higher priority than the currently running process.
 To read more about preemptive scheduling you may refer to this.

-3. Non-Preemptive Scheduling-
+3. Non-Preemptive Priority based Scheduling-
    In this algorithm, if a new process of higher priority than the currently running process arrives, then the currently executing process is not disturbed.
 Rather, the newly arrived process is put at the head of the ready queue, i.e. according to its priority in the queue.
 And when the execution of the currently running process is complete, the newly arrived process will be given the CPU.